The Chinese Communist Party’s Biggest Fears are Separatism and an Economic Crisis

 This fear of radicalism has encouraged both the Party and government to go so far as charging individuals who try to practice Islam peacefully of ‘separatism,’ and it persecutes religious leaders and Muslim opposition figures linking them to terrorism.

-While it can be said that the CCP’s fear of dissent by the population of Xinjiang has motivated their policies of religious intolerance and discouragement of native languages, these policies are most likely encourage anti-social activities on the part of the Uyghur populace.
+While it can be said that the central government’s fear of dissent by the population of Xinjiang has motivated their policies of religious intolerance and discouragement of native languages, these policies are most likely encourage anti-social activities on the part of the Uyghur populace.
 The statement that the ruling party enacts more oppressive policies when it feels threatened reigns very true in this instance.

 As the elite of the CCP reacts to its fears of separatists in Xinjiang, it only encourages more resentment from the people it fears.
 In 2009, a small percentage of the Uyghur population of Xinjiang reacted to the oppressive policies of the CCP, attacking members of the Han ethnic group in Xinjiang, and encouraging protests in cities as far away as Beijing.

-While the CCP realizes the legitimacy of this threat, CCP policymakers will likely find it difficult to address the long-term separatist risks as long as Uyghur’s and other minorities in Xinjiang perceive the PRC policy in Xinjiang as unjust and oppressive.
+While the CCP realizes the legitimacy of this threat, CCP policymakers will likely find it difficult to address the long-term separatist risks as long as Uyghurs and other minorities in Xinjiang perceive the PRC policy in Xinjiang as unjust and oppressive.

-The separatist danger that exists in both Xinjiang and Tibet will only grow larger, as the CCP attempts to oppress the population through harsher means.
+The same goes for the population of Tibet.
+Oppressive policies and omnipresent surveillance creates a sense of inequality for residents.
+The separatist sentiments that exists in both Xinjiang and Tibet will only grow larger as Beijing attempts to oppress the population through harsher means.